AdobeDocs/genstudio.en/help/user-guide/content/email-template.md

 To define generated content areas:

-* Identify the text elements in the template GenStudio should auto-generate, such as the headline or CTA.
+* Identify the text elements in the template that GenStudio should auto-generate, such as the headline or CTA.
 * Adapt your HTML template by inserting placeholders within it using the Handblebars syntax.

 See [Content placeholders](/help/user-guide/content/customize-template.md#content-placeholders).